Q: Who is eligible to live in Southwestern's student residences?

 Q: Is family housing available?

-A: While there are no restrictions on having the spouse, domestic partner or child of a student occupying the unit with the student, in order to accommodate as many students as possible, unless excess capacity develops, no more than one bedroom will be allotted to a student, including any family member residing with the student.
+A: While there are no restrictions on having the spouse, domestic partner or child of a student occupying the unit with the student, in order to accommodate as many students as possible, unless excess capacity develops, no more than one apartment will be allotted to a student, including any family member residing with the student.
 No more than two occupants are allowed per bedroom.
 In considering whether to select the residences for family housing, the student should consider the suitability of a law school environment for the family, the size of the units, the available amenities for children, rules regarding noise and interference with studying, and the limits on the term of occupancy.

 Q: When do I get my security deposit back?